heremaps/gluecodium/docs/lime_attributes.md

 Additionally, for each enum `MyEnum` marked as such, any usage of `Set<MyEnum>` will be replaced by `MyEnum` itself in Swift, per the `OptionSet` usage pattern.
-* **Public** or **Internal**: marks an element to have the corresponding visibility in Swift, disregarding any "global" visibility modifiers the element might have.
+* **Public** or **Internal**: marks an element to have the corresponding visibility in Swift, disregarding any "global" visibility attributes the element might have.

 Dart-specific attributes
 ------------------------